Sonu12432/demo-repository/README.md

 # demo-repository
-this is the demo repository.
+this is the demo repositor
 Hello GitHub.